-1. What is a capital gain?
+1. What are capital gains?

 If you buy property for $50,000 (cost base) and later sell it for $150,000, then you’ve made a capital gain of $100,000.